The Kingdom Piano Service

 Hire a technician who is, first and foremost, a trained pianist.
 A professional player understands the relationship between touch, key weight, and sound color.
 They don't just tune to a machine; they prepare the instrument for a musician.

 A piano is a marvel of engineering.
 Each of its 230+ strings is under massive tension—roughly 165 lbs (75 kg) per square millimeter.
 The total combined pull on the heavy cast-iron plate can exceed 20 tons.
 Because of this extreme force, every string is constantly trying to turn its tuning pin counter-clockwise.
 Over time, whether the piano is played or not, the tension inevitably slips, and the overall pitch of the instrument drops.
 If a piano hasn't been serviced for a long time, a Pitch Raise is required before fine tuning because: • Structural Stability: Bringing the strings up to standard pitch (A440) significantly increases the total pressure on the soundboard and the cast-iron frame. • The "Settling" Effect: As I tune the last strings, the added tension causes the first ones I tuned to go flat again as the wooden structure of the piano slightly compresses. • The Result: Without a preliminary pitch raise, a fine tuning would be useless—it would "sink" by the time I finished the job.
-A Pitch Raise "pre-loads" the tension, allowing the final tuning to be stable, precise, and long-lasting.
+A Pitch Raise "pre-loads" the tension, allowing the final tuning to be stable, precise, and long-lasting. ⚠️ Important: A pitch raise tuning is not the final chapter.
+In the 2–3 months that follow, the piano will typically go slightly out of tune again.
+This is perfectly normal — it is the result of complex redistribution processes in the instrument's structure: the wooden components — soundboard, pinblock, and cabinet — respond to the restored tension over time, and even the cast-iron plate experiences minute flexing between its cross-braces, measured in hundredths of a millimeter.
+Small as it is, that flex is sufficient to reduce string tension enough to affect pitch.
+At that point, a follow-up corrective fine-tuning is needed to bring everything back into balance.
+After that second tuning, the instrument settles properly and will require only regular annual maintenance going forward — provided, of course, that it is not neglected again for another decade.

 If you haven't had your piano professionally cleaned internally, you are playing on more than just ivory and wood.
 Over the years, the inside of a piano becomes a silent reservoir for organic debris that you can't see from the outside.
 The Invisible "Bio-Cocktail" This internal buildup is a microscopic mixture of two main ingredients: • Sheep's Wool Felt: Every time a hammer strikes a string, it sheds microscopic particles of compressed wool. 🐑 • Human Skin Cells: Every time you play, you shed thousands of dead skin cells that sift between the keys and settle deep into the instrument's action. 🖐️💀 A Hidden Health Risk This mixture of organic wool and "human dust" creates the perfect, nutrient-rich environment for dust mites.
 While you might not feel an immediate reaction, these microscopic organisms produce allergens that accumulate for years.
 The danger is often subtle and unnoticeable at first.
 This low-level, chronic exposure can lead to persistent, "invisible" allergies.
 The Professional Solution 🌬️✨ A professional internal cleaning is the only way to safely extract these deep-seated biological deposits.
 Standard household cleaning tools cannot reach the keybed or the action without risking permanent damage to the piano's thousands of fragile, interconnected parts.
 By removing years of accumulated wool, skin cells, and microscopic allergens, you aren't just maintaining an instrument—you are restoring the air quality of your home. 🎹 Don't wait for symptoms to appear.
 Give your piano the deep detox it deserves.